Name:

 import { defineConversationHandlerFunction } from '@aws-amplify/backend-ai/conversation';

-const chatHandler = defineConversationHandlerFunction({
+export const chatHandler = defineConversationHandlerFunction({

 entry: './chatHandler.ts',